-One part comprises the RMS and SAM routines used for providing the chip resource management interface for the user.
-The routines are used for tearing-safe handling of the SOLID FLASH[TM] NVM, user testing of the security functions and error correction (Resource Management System, IC Dedicated Support Software in PP [12]).
-These routines are stored in a reserved area of the ROM, while belonging patches (if any) are located in the SOLID FLASH[TM] NVM.
-There is no ROM available for the user.
+One part comprises the RMS and SA routines used for providing the chip resource management interface for the user.
+The routines are used for tearing-safe handling of the SOLID FLASHTM NVM, user testing of the security functions and error correction (Resource Management System, IC Dedicated Support Software in PP [11]).
+These routines are stored in a reserved area of the IFX ROM, while belonging patches (if any) are located in the SOLID FLASHTM NVM.
+If required also user software can be stored in the ROM.

-The second part is the STS, consisting of test and initialization routines (Self-Test Software, IC Dedicated Test Software in PP [12]).
-The STS routines are stored in the ROM and the belonging patch is located in the access protected SOLID FLASH[TM] NVM area.
+The second part is the STS, consisting of test and initialization routines (Self-Test Software, IC Dedicated Test Software in PP [11]).
+The STS routines are stored in the ROM and the belonging patch is located in the access protected SOLID FLASHTM NVM area.
 The STS is not accessible for the user software.

 The third part is MAE and Flash Loader.
-This piece of software enables the secure download of the user software or parts of it to the SOLID FLASH[TM] NVM.
-The Flash Loader routines are stored in the ROM but parts of it are also stored in the SOLID FLASH[TM] NVM.
-The MAE routines are stored in the SOLID FLASH[TM] NVM (if the Flash Loader is already permanenty deactivated during delivery, MAE software is not present in the TOE and cannot be (re-)installed either).
+This piece of software enables the secure download of the user software or parts of it to the SOLID FLASHTM NVM.
+The Flash Loader routines are stored in the especially protected test ROM but parts of it are also stored in the SOLID FLASHTM NVM.
+The MAE routines are stored in the SOLID FLASHTM NVM (if the Flash Loader is already permanently deactivated during delivery, MAE software is not present in the TOE and cannot be (re-)installed either).
 Depending on the order, the Flash Loader comes with the BPU-software enabling for TOE configuration at user premises.
 After completion of the download and/or final configuration of the TOE, and prior delivery to the end user, the user is obligated to lock the Flash Loader.
 Locking is the permanent deactivation of the Flash Loader meaning that if once locked it can no more be reactivated and used.
 Note that the Flash Loader routines are always present, but are deactivated in case of the derivatives ordered without the software download option.
 Thus the user interface is identically in both cases - with and without Flash Loader on board - and consequently the related interface routines can be called in each of the derivatives.

-The fourth part are the Mifare compatible software interface routines.
-Note that these routines are always present, but deactivated, in case of the derivatives come without RF interface.
-Thus the user software interface is identical in both cases and consequently the related Mifare compatible interface routines can be called in each of the derivatives.
-In case the related Mifare compatible software interface routines are called in derivatives without RF interface, an error code is returned.
+The fourth part is the NRG software interface routines.
+Note that these routines are always present, but deactivated, in case of the derivatives comes without RF interface.
+Thus the user software interface is identical in both cases and consequently the related NRG interface routines can be called in each of the derivatives.
+In case the related interface routines are called in derivatives without this option, an error code is returned.
 In the other case the related function is performed.
+Please note that the NRG software interface does not provide any specific TOE security functionality.

 All parts of the firmware above are combined together by the TOE generation process to a single file and stored then in the data files, the TOE is produced from.
-This comprises the firmware files for the ROM, where only Infineon Technologies AG has access, as well as the data to be flashed in the SOLID FLASH[TM] NVM.
+This comprises the firmware files for the ROM, where only Infineon Technologies AG has access, as well as the data to be flashed in the SOLID FLASHTM NVM.